-Therefore, it cannot be amortized.
-The intangible asset will then be carried at cost and impaired if there is an indication of impairment.
-To calculate its value, it will be necessary to use other methods.
+Since it cannot be amortized, the intangible asset will be carried at cost and then impaired if there is a loss of value (an impairment is a reduction in the book value of an asset).
 Let’s look at two examples.

 However, Bessette says the value of an externally acquired trademark can be assessed.
 A portion of the purchase price of the business will be allocated to the trademark at the date of the transaction.
 This will require the services of a business valuation specialist.